Skip to content

 return sum(model.x[ii, jj] for ii in range(NofCities)) == 1

-# we define our Objective function
+# Define the Objective function

 def is_connected(i1: int, i2: int):